JonathanReeve/course-computational-literary-analysis-readings/content/texts/moonstone.md

 ever.

 “I’m afraid, Drusilla,” she said, “I must wait till I am a little better, before I can read that.
-The doctor—-”
+The doctor—”

 The moment she mentioned the doctor’s name, I knew what was coming.
 Over and over again in my past experience among my perishing